laro/Cilia/README.md

 ## Literals
 - `True`, `False` are Bool,
     - as in Python,
-    - as they are constants.
+    - uppercase as they are constants.
 - `NullPtr` is the null pointer,
     - it is of the type `NullPtrType`,
     - explicit cast necessary to convert any pointer to `Int`.